The Importance of Risk Management in a Scuba Diving Centre

 “The four elements that a plaintiff/prosecution must prove to win a negligence suit are 1) Duty, 2) Breach, 3) Cause, and 4) Harm”.

 As scuba diving instructors we are bound by a duty of care so point one will always be proved.
 If your student/customer is hurt then point four is also proved.
-Breach PADI Standards i.e taking photos during a Discover Scuba Diver, not being within immediate contact of a DSD or added/performed incorrectly will see point three proved.
+A breach of PADI Standards i.e. taking photos during a PADI Discover Scuba Diver program, not being within immediate contact of a DSD or adding/performing incorrectly will see point three proved.

-This means that all the investigator only needs to prove that your behavior, lack or attention or attitude caused the incident.
+This means that the investigator only needs to prove that your behaviour, lack of attention or attitude caused the incident.
 Australian civil courts work on a balance of probabilities and to find guilt they only need to be 51% sure you were to blame.
 That is not as difficult as what some people believe.

 Vicarious Liability